learn-co-curriculum/rails-blog-associations-validations/README.md

   <% end %>
 ```

 Build out the forms for creating a new user, post, and tag and make the tests pass.
+Don't worry about the failing scaffolded controller tests that are failing; our validation tests in the models are now covering that.

 ## Adding tags to a post